nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 4. Other incorrect test cases to try: `unfavourite`, `unfavourite x` where x is an integer larger than the size of the company list or negative integer values.
     1. Expected: Company with index `x` is not favourited.
 The response box shows error message that it is an invalid command or company index provided is invalid.

 ### Editing a role <a id="editing-a-role"></a>
-1. Prerequisites: At least 1 companies with 2 roles must exist and listed using the `list` command
+1. Prerequisites: At least 1 company with 2 roles must exist and is listed using the `list` command
 2. Test case: `editRole 1 1 n/Frontend Engineer`
    1. Expected: The name of 1<sup>st</sup> role from the 1<sup>st</sup> company is changed to "Frontend Engineer".
    The response box shows the updated details of all the fields of the edited role.
 The company list is updated with the changes.